nnstreamer/nnstreamer/README.md

 Neural Network Support as Gstreamer Plugins.

-NNStreamer is a set of Gstreamer plugins that allows Gstreamer developers to adopt neural network models easily and efficiently and neural network developers to manage stream pipelines and their filters easily and efficiently.
+NNStreamer is a set of Gstreamer plugins that allow Gstreamer developers to adopt neural network models easily and efficiently and neural network developers to manage stream pipelines and their filters easily and efficiently.